micheal-ndoh/ChatMe/tests/README.md

 //this is a test for compatibility across different operating systems and versions.

-Run the Server explicity using the command:
+Run the Server explicitly using the command:

 ```rs
 docker run -it -p 7878:7878 ghcr.io/micheal-ndoh/chatme:slim server